 Sears – I mean “Willis” – Tower, at 1,451 feet still holds pride of being highest.
 No one wants to see it trumped.
 Speaking of which, number 2 in the lineup is Trump International Tower.
 1,389 feet if we include the “spire” on top, a mere 1,170 without it.
 At one time, it was planned to be the tallest building in the city.
 Then September 11th happened, and now it’s more humble.

-The Vista project looks to the success of the Trump Tower as it also fronts the river near the proposed Vista location, and serves as both a focal point and an anchor along the Chicago River.
-The stunning effect of carefully planned setbacks tie the tower into the frame with long-standing icons like the Wrigley building – but the careful match of proportions manage to even get along well with the “corncobs” of Bertrand Goldberg’s Marina City.
+The Vista project looks to the success of the Trump Tower.
+That recent supertall as it also fronts the river near the proposed Vista location.
+Visually, it serves as both a focal point along the Chicago River.
+The stunning effect of carefully planned setbacks visually tie the tower with long-standing icons like the Wrigley building.
 It just works, though not by chance.

 A Grand Setting